dkmagee/hlfred/README.md

 #HLFRED

-You must have Ureka installed on your system.
-Get the installer from http://ssb.stsci.edu/ureka/
+In order to use HLFRED you must have AstroConda installed on your system.
+See https://astroconda.readthedocs.io/en/latest/ to install AstroConda.

 ##Installing superalign